wp-plugins/add-to-any/README.txt

 === Share Buttons by AddToAny ===
 Contributors: micropat
-Tags: sharing, share, sharethis, bookmarking, social, social bookmarking, social bookmarks, bookmark, bookmarks, save, Post, posts, page, pages, images, image, admin, statistics, stats, links, plugin, sidebar, widget, email, e-mail, seo, button, delicious, google, linkedin, digg, reddit, facebook, facebook like, like, myspace, twitter, tweet, +1, plus 1, google plus, google plus one, plus one, pinterest, messenger, stumbleupon, technorati, lockerz, addthis, sexybookmarks, sociable, sharedaddy, shareaholic, icon, icons, wpmu, addtoany
+Tags: sharing, share, sharethis, bookmarking, social, social bookmarking, social bookmarks, bookmark, bookmarks, save, Post, posts, page, pages, images, image, admin, statistics, stats, links, plugin, sidebar, widget, email, e-mail, seo, button, delicious, google, tumblr, linkedin, digg, reddit, facebook, facebook like, like, myspace, twitter, tweet, +1, plus 1, google plus, google plus one, plus one, pinterest, messenger, stumbleupon, technorati, lockerz, addthis, sexybookmarks, sociable, sharedaddy, shareaholic, icon, icons, vector, SVG, wpmu, addtoany
 Requires at least: 2.8
 Tested up to: 3.7
-Stable tag: 1.1.6
+Stable tag: 1.2

-Share buttons for your pages including AddToAny's universal sharing button, Facebook, Twitter, Google+, Pinterest, StumbleUpon and many more.
+Share buttons for WordPress including AddToAny's universal sharing button, Facebook, Twitter, Google+, Pinterest, StumbleUpon and many more.

 == Description ==

-The WordPress plugin to help people **share**, **bookmark**, and **email** your posts and pages using any service, such as Facebook, Twitter, Pinterest, Google, Reddit, StumbleUpon, LinkedIn, and well over 100 more sharing and social bookmarking sites.
+The WordPress sharing plugin to help people **share**, **bookmark**, and **email** your posts and pages using any service, such as Facebook, Twitter, Pinterest, Google, Reddit, Tumblr, StumbleUpon, LinkedIn, and well over 100 more sharing and social bookmarking sites.

 3rd party buttons include the **Facebook Like Button**, **Twitter Tweet Button**, **Google+ Share Button**, **Google+ Share Button** and **Google +1 Button**.

-This sharing plugin lets you customize the AddToAny universal Smart Menu, which places the services visitors use at the top of the menu, based on each visitor's usage history.
+This sharing plugin lets you customize the AddToAny universal Smart Menu, which places the services visitors use at the top of the menu, based on each visitor's usage.

-<a href="http://www.addtoany.com/" title="Sharing button widget">Share Button</a> (demo)
+<a href="http://www.addtoany.com/" title="Sharing buttons">Share Buttons</a> (demo)

 The Email tab makes it easy to share via Google Gmail, Yahoo!
-Mail, Hotmail (Outlook.com), AOL Mail, and any other web-based emailer or desktop program.
+Mail, Outlook.com (Hotmail), AOL Mail, and any other web-based emailer or desktop program.

 Standalone **share icons** let you optimize your blog posts & pages for specific social sites.
 Choose from over 100 individual services.

+* **New**: Large vector sharing buttons!
+ * SVG sharing icons for the most popular services (and more to come)
 * Smart Menu & Kit with individual share links
 * Choose exactly where you want AddToAny to appear
 * Google Analytics integration (<a href="http://www.addtoany.com/ext/google_analytics/">access guide</a>)